AOEpeople/puppeteer-fetchbot/README.md

 #### Stopover objects

-Stopover objects do **not** have the root attribute.
+Stopover objects do **not** have the root property.
 These objects behave different and can be understood a bit like event listeners.
 Once the browser changes the url and the opened url matches a stopover url ist's configuration gets applied (e.g. by a form submission on a root page or a clicked link).
 When configuration has been applied to open page the objects gets removed from APPNAMElist.